mmistakes/minimal-mistakes/_posts/2018-01-14-the-divide-operator-is-a-lie.md

 // val (/!) : a:'a -> b:'b -> 'c option (requires member (/) and member get_Zero and equality)
 ```

 This is exactly what we were looking for in the beginning.
-Now when we use our new operator we are forced to deal with a situation where divisor is possibly `0`.
-Now, this solution for dealing with a possible `0` divisor may not be for everyone.
+Now when we use our new operator we are forced to deal with a situation where the divisor is possibly `0`.
+This solution for dealing with a possible `0` divisor may not be for everyone.
 Perhaps having to deal with the `None` scenario is too cumbersome for you.
-I find that I like have this additional safety in place because it forces me to write more robust code.
+I find that I like having this additional safety in place because it forces me to write more robust code.